Counterexamples in 4-manifold topology: Counterexamples

 Kreck and Schafer used finite 2-complexes $X$ and $X'$ with the same fundamental group, as above, that have the same Euler characteristic but are not homotopy equivalent.
 Finding examples of 2-complexes with this property is rather difficult, but examples are known~\cites{Metzler,Sieradski,Lustig}.
 Kreck and Schafer's obstruction applies for many nontrivial fundamental groups, the smallest of which is $\Z/5 \times \Z/5\times \Z/5$.
 Kreck and Schafer then showed that for their particular choices of $X$ and $X'$, the 4-manifolds $\partial N(X)$ and $\partial N(X')$ are not homotopy equivalent.
 These manifolds have the additional interesting property that their intersection forms, and indeed their equivariant intersection forms, are hyperbolic.

-\begin{itemize} \item The manifolds $\partial N(X)$ and $\partial N(X')$ are smooth, non-simply-connected, oriented manifolds with the same Euler characteristic that are stably diffeomorphic but not homotopy equivalent. \item Since they are not homotopy equivalent, they are also not homeomorphic, nor diffeomorphic, nor $h$- or $s$-cobordant in either category. \item Since they are stably diffeomorphic they are stably homeomorphic, $\CP^2$-stably diffeomorphic, and $\CP^2$-stably homeomorphic. \end{itemize}
+\begin{itemize} \item The manifolds $\partial N(X)$ and $\partial N(X')$ are smooth, non-simply-connected, oriented manifolds with the same Euler characteristic that are stably diffeomorphic but not homotopy equivalent. \item Since they are not homotopy equivalent, they are also not simple homotopy equivalent, nor homeomorphic, nor diffeomorphic, nor $h$- or $s$-cobordant in either category. \item Since they are stably diffeomorphic they are stably homeomorphic, $\CP^2$-stably diffeomorphic, and $\CP^2$-stably homeomorphic. \end{itemize}

 Kreck and Schafer found pairs of $4$-manifolds with the properties listed.
 Are there stable diffeomorphism classes of smooth, oriented $4$-manifolds containing infinitely many homotopy equivalence classes, all with the same Euler characteristic?
 Or even arbitrarily many?